(908) 766-2510

 Operations

-Deputy Chief Eric Geleta
+Deputy Chief Tim King

 The Deputy Chief is the department's Operations Officer and assists the Chief of Police in running the day-to-day operations of the police department.
 The deputy chief also directly oversees the division commanders.
 Additionally, the deputy chief is responsible for the internal affairs function, policy development, reviewing all firearms applications, administering grants and expungement compliance.
 The deputy chief is also the police department's liaison to Human Resources.